Hi there. I'm Chris Howard.

 My wife and I co-run four academies and although my background isn’t in performing arts it was a role again working with amazing, super talented and motivated children.
 What Performing arts and exercise/fitness each share is their ability to empower and raise confidence levels.

 Junior Fitness Squad was born out of a combination of both of my passions, keeping fit and healthy and working with children.
+I am a qualified personal trainer and level 4 strength and conditioning coach along side qualifications in Talent identification in football and elite player care within a football club.
 I strongly believe that exercise can play a huge part in a person’s self-esteem and confidence which is so important for our children and the younger generation.
 Feeling good about ourselves and happy in the skin we are in is something I feel hugely passionate about.

 JFS will provide a safe space for children to have fun, play games and exercise to music with the aim of feeling good in a positive environment without judgement.
 Motivating children to be healthy and enjoy exercise with a smile on their face is what we are all about.